Ryan McMahon Preview, Player Props: Rockies vs. Cubs

 Cubs Pitching Rankings

-- The Cubs pitching staff ranks 20th in MLB with a collective 8.5 strikeouts per nine innings.
+- The 8.5 strikeouts per nine innings put together by the Cubs pitching staff ranks 20th in MLB.

-- The Cubs have the 14th-ranked team ERA among all league pitching staffs (4.09).
+- The Cubs have a 4.09 team ERA that ranks 14th among all league pitching staffs.

-- Cubs pitchers combine to allow 156 home runs (1.1 per game), the fifth-fewest in the league.
+- The Cubs allow the fourth-fewest home runs in baseball (156 total, 1.1 per game).

-- Wicks makes the start for the Cubs, his fourth of the season.
-He is 3-0 with a 2.16 ERA and 13 strikeouts through 16 2/3 innings pitched.
+- Assad makes the start for the Cubs, his ninth of the season.
+He is 3-3 with a 2.83 ERA and 67 strikeouts in 92 1/3 innings pitched.

-- In his last time out on Wednesday, the left-hander tossed 6 2/3 innings against the San Francisco Giants, giving up two earned runs while surrendering nine hits.
+- His most recent time out came on Thursday against the Arizona Diamondbacks, when the right-hander went 5 1/3 innings, surrendering three earned runs while allowing seven hits.

-- In three games this season, the 24-year-old has a 2.16 ERA and 7 strikeouts per nine innings, while allowing a batting average of .258 to opposing hitters.
+- The 26-year-old has put up an ERA of 2.83, with 6.5 strikeouts per nine innings, in 26 games this season.
+Opposing hitters have a .230 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.